 State law sometimes prohibits a deficiency judgment.
 Whether or not you'll face a deficiency judgment after a timeshare foreclosure depends on state law and whether the lender decides to go after you for one.
 In Florida, for instance, the borrower is not subject to a deficiency judgment after a timeshare foreclosure even if the proceeds from the sale of the timeshare are insufficient to cover the debt (Fla.
 Stat.
 Ann. §721.81(7)).
 (To learn more about deficiency judgments in the foreclosure context, see our Deficiency Judgments After Foreclosure area.)

 Tax implications.
-If the lender decides to write off the deficiency balance instead and sends you a 1099-C Cancellation of Debt form to the IRS, you must include this amount into your taxable income for the next year.
+If the lender decides to write off the deficiency balance instead and sends you a 1099-C Cancellation of Debt form to the IRS, you likely have to include this amount into your taxable income for the next year.
 (The Mortgage Forgiveness Act of 2007 only applies to principal residences, not timeshares.
 Learn more in Nolo’s article Canceled Mortgage Debt: What Happens at Tax Time?)

 (To learn more see Nolo’s After the Foreclosure: Deficiency Judgments and Taxes area.)

 It is now common for employers to run a credit report on potential employees.
 Because a foreclosure may appear on your credit report, you might have a hard time getting certain jobs.
 This, of course, depends on the employer and, to some extent, the reason for the foreclosure.

 For example, if you are applying for a position in advertising and can show extenuating circumstances (such as you had serious medical issues that led to the default), the potential employer will probably take that into consideration when contemplating hiring you.
 However, if you are applying for a job in the financial services or banking industry, a bad credit report might affect your ability to get the job because the potential employer may think that you're not able to competently handle finances.